JetSimon/open-source-election-game/readme.md

 3. The map svg for each scenario is stored in a file called map.svg.
 Note that each state in data.json needs a corresponding path in the map.svg where the id of the path is the abbreviation of the staate.

+4. A file called style.css to optionally define any custom styling you need beyond the ThemeModel.
+Can be left blank.

 # Engine, View, Models

-I am trying to keep the engine stuff separate from the "view" (aka the frontend website).
-So technically the backend could be plugged into anything.
+The engine is separate from the "view" (aka the frontend website).
+So technically the backend could be plugged into anything (and is!).
 All that/the game logic lives in the ```src/engine``` folder.
 The views for the game, that aren't needed to function technically but are needed to interact with it are in ```src/game```.
 The ```src/website``` folder contains frontend code for the website that isn't strictly needed to play the game.
 The ```src/editor``` folder contains the frontend code for the scenario editor page.
 Note that the editor folder depends on the engine and game folders.

 The ```src/engine/models``` folder contains the interfaces for the basic data structures of the game/scenarios.